Siding Cost Estimator calculates installation prices for Vinyl, Wood, or Hardie siding, (labor and materials).

 This tool aggregates and analyzes pricing from contractors if different regions of the US.
 This means that when you select your location, you will get an accurate price quote for that particular region.
 Alternatively, if you want to get just a general sense of siding installation costs, you can select the National Average setting.

-To get an accurate price quote for your siding project, it is important that you take your time measuring the house and entering correct information into the calculator.
+For accurate results, take your time to measure the house properly.
 Go from corner to corner with a tape measure, and get the Length and Width of your house.
 If you get sizes like 26' 7", it is best to round it up to 27', otherwise the quote will be less than what contractor will give you.

 Roof Slope: When measuring / estimating roof slope, you can either use your judgement or use a 2' level + tape measure to get accurate reading.
 Go into your attic, position the level horizontally, one end against the rafter.
 Then measure the distance from the opposite end of the level, up to the rafter.
 Divide this distance by 2.
 This will be your slope.

 Example: If your distance is 14", the slope is 7 over 12 or just 7.
 Follow the provided diagram.

 Roof Types: If you have a FLAT or HIP roof, select "FLAT" option for Roof Slope.
 In either case, your house does not have gables, so now siding will be installed above roof base.

 Gable Side (roof width): Make sure when entering house dimensions that the Gable Side is entered into appropriate field.
 Your gables will be calculated base on this dimension and roof slope.
 If you enter wrong measurement into this field, the calculation will be off.